darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 Apps should be able to configure:

 * Reject hosts, for example based off current overall resource utilization or the host addr.
+    * Note: we have a configurable setting called `blacklist` which allows us to reject hosts by addr.
 * Accounting abstraction for scoring connections.

 ## Swarming